 Plunge the shaped metal into oil or water, or let it cool in the air, depending on the hardening technique that is required.

-Understand that metal forging is both an art and a craft.
+Understand that steel forging is both an art and a craft.
 Experiment with different techniques, metals, forge types and tools to perfect a signature style.